FII78/glossary/content/en/style-guide/_index.md

 ## Minimum viable definition

-We aim to make it easy for anyone to understand cloud native terms.
+We aim to make it easy for anyone to understand cloud-native terms.
 As such, we focus on simplicity.
 Use clear, simple language with examples anyone who uses technology can relate to while also providing a *minimum viable definition*, at least from a technical point of view.
 We don't want to save on context and examples—after all, those things help the reader understand the concept—but if a technical detail is not needed to understand it, we'll skip it.